ginesrb/ginesrb/README.md

 I'm currently diving into the exciting world of game development using Godot.

 ### Interests
 📚 Preparing for government examinations
-🎮 Game development with Godot
+🎮 Learning game development with Godot
 💻 Coding enthusiast

 ### Contact